 Catch the colour of Bakewell Carnival Week and Well Dressing in July or Bakewell Show - one of the oldest agricultural events in the country - in August.

 Thinly disguised as 'Lambton' in Jane Austen's literary classic Pride and Prejudice, Bakewell is the ideal place for an interesting town walk.
-Visit The Old House Museum - one of the oldest buildings in Bakewell - for a fascinating insight into the town's past, or feed the ducks during a riverside stroll.
+Take a stroll through the town and discover scenic buildings, charming courtyards and pretty streets, or feed the ducks during a riverside stroll.

-If you're feeling active, head for the nearby Monsal Trail for some traffic-free walking, cycling or horse riding amid some of the prettiest scenery in the Peak District.
+If you're feeling active, head to the nearby Monsal Trail for some traffic-free walking, cycling or horse-riding amid some of the prettiest scenery in the Peak District.

-Click here for a list of places to stay in Bakewell - hotels, b&b's and more
+Click here for a list of places to stay in Bakewell - Hotels, Self-Catering Cottages, Bed & Breakfasts and more!

 - Disabled access